SkrFractals/RgbFractalGen/README.md

 Known issues:

 General:
--Rare unexpected crashes/halts in generation
+- Rare unexpected crashes/halts in generation

 Clr:
--has some trouble encoding/saving GIFs
+- has some trouble encoding/saving GIFs

 Cpp:
--threading doesn't work at all, if I don't make it work in a while I might just upload it for some volunteer to debug it...
+- threading doesn't work at all, if I don't make it work in a while I might just upload it for some volunteer to debug it...

 ---------------------------------------------------------------------------------------------------------